cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 The environment is crucial to the evaluation process, because it determines the context in which an expression will be evaluated.
 Each time a procedure is applied, a new frame is created.

-It turns out that the assumed immutability (I thought nothing could be changed, which was not completely true) of Clojure made the implementation quite difficult (for me).
+It turns out that my assumed immutability (I thought nothing could be changed, which was not completely true from a user's perspective) of Clojure made the implementation quite difficult (for me).
-But Clojure has, unlike Scheme (the language where this evaluator was translated from), no mutable (changeable) cons-cells.
+Clojure has, unlike Scheme (the language where this evaluator was translated from), no mutable (changeable) cons cells (no actual cons cell at all as described earlier).
 Where in Scheme you can change the first element or last element of a list respectively with the routines `set-car!` and `set-cdr!`, this is not possible in Clojure.

 We can however accomplish mutation by defining a so-called [`Atom`](http://clojure.org/reference/atoms) (different from the basic building element `atom` defined above).